lqueryvg/sud/readme.txt

 Candidate Lines (TODO)

-    When the only candidates for a value in a box lie on a line, therefore the same value in other boxes on the same line can be eliminated.
+    If the only candidates for a value in a box lie on a line, the same value in other boxes on the same line can be eliminated.

+    Creating an index for each box listing the possible rows & columns for each value in that box.

+    rows{value} -> [ rownum1, rownum2, ...]
+    cols{value} -> [ colnum1, colnum2, ...]

-    These could be found by creating an index for each box which lists the possible rows & columns for each value in that box.
-When a value has only one possible row/column remaining, it gets deleted from the candidate lists of cells in other boxes in the same row/column, and the row/column index for that value can be deleted (since it's served its purpose).
+    When a value has only
+    one possible row/column remaining, it gets deleted from the candidate lists of cells in other boxes in the same row/column, and the row/column index for that value can be deleted (since it's served its purpose).